Revisiting Schr\"odinger CFTs: Factorization, Massless Particles, and a Path to the Bootstrap: OPEs, Non-Renormalization, and Genuine Massless Theories

 We can continue these arguments to higher orders.
 At $O(g^3)$ we find a three-point function of the genuine massless operators $\expval*{a(t_1)a(t_2)a(t_3)}$.
 Since the genuine massless Ward identities in Section \ref{sec:M0WardIdentities} imply that they behave just as a standard three-point function, the overall result is proportional to the structure \textit{constant} $C_{aaa}$.
 When we complete the integrals, we find that the result includes $\log^2(t)$ terms which cannot be absorbed by $Z_{\calO}$, additional counterterms, or \eqref{eq:deltaExpansion}.
 To preserve conformality, this means that

-This is reminiscent of the marginal deformation of the $c=1$ compact boson CFT, see e.g. \cite{Ginsparg:1988ui}.
+see e.g. \cite{Ginsparg:1988ui} for $c=1$ compact boson CFT.
 Going further to $O(g^4)$ does not add any dramatically new constraint, we simply find that the 4-point function of $\expval*{aaaa}$ must decompose over conformal blocks that are not just the identity, as we would expect for a general global-conformally invariant CFT.